 PPN maintains the most up to date clinical guidelines for PANS and PANDAS.
 Guidelines will always be based on published information and further refined and explained by the Diagnostics & Therapeutics Committee.

 PPN Treatment Options aim to provide the breadth of potential therapies for PANDAS and PANS, updated for the latest research and experience of clinicians.
 There are a variety of treatment options available.

-“Seeing Your First Child with PANDAS/PANS” is a medical guide consisting of: overview and current theories, PANS diagnostic criteria and symptom descriptions, PANS workup recommendations, and setting medical and family expectations.
+“Seeing Your First Child with PANDAS/PANS” is a medical guide consisting of: overview and current theories, PANS diagnostic criteria, PANS workup recommendations, and setting medical and family expectations.

 PPN’s comprehensive collection of published works includes the original published studies from the NIMH team that first reported on the PANDAS condition as well as the primary additional studies that followed.
 The library consists of a synopsis and critique of each study.